awei01/katsu-site-source/posts/2013-10-29-4-more-ways-to-fold-a-pocket-square-beginner-to-intermediate-edition.md

 10\.
 Place in suit pocket and go

 Want to learn more about dressing dapper with accessories?
 Want to know keep up to date with our promotions?
-Contact a Style Consultant at info@9tailors.com
+Contact a Style Consultant at {{ site.emails.info }}